Spring Emergency Housing applications are now closed. Students who desire spring housing should apply for the Mid-Semester Residential Experience.

 The Frequency front desk is open 24/7.
 You can also email firstname.lastname@example.org, from Monday-Friday between the hours of 9 A.M. - 5 P.M.

-Due to the necessary health and safety precautions many of the common spaces in the Frequency have a limited use.
-The gym will remain closed, but study spaces, community spaces on the lower level, and the rooftop are open with limited capacity.
-Masks are required at all times in these spaces, and please remember to remain physically distant.
+Due to the necessary health and safety precautions the common spaces in the Frequency will remain closed until further noticed.
+The gym, study spaces, community spaces on the lower level, and the rooftop all are closed and residents should not access these areas until notified.

 - Nebraska Hall